datajoint/element-calcium-imaging/README.md

-# DataJoint Element - Canonical Functional Calcium Imaging
+# DataJoint Elements - Functional Calcium Imaging
-DataJoint Element for Calcium imaging.
+DataJoint Elements for Calcium imaging.
 This repository features DataJoint pipeline design for functional Calcium imaging, with ***ScanImage*** acquisition system and ***Suite2p*** or ***CaImAn*** suites for analysis.